jrcain-usgs/asc-public-docs/docs/concepts/isis-fundamentals/preference-dictionary.md

 ## Error Facility

-Errors can be written in either standard (single line) or PVL format, with the option to suppress the source file and line number identifying where the error occurred.
+Errors can be written in either **standard** (single line) or **PVL** format, with the option to suppress the source file and line number identifying where the error occurred.
+Deprecation warnings can be shown or hidden.
 Additionally, stack traces can be displayed when running ISIS in debug mode.

 ```
 Group = ErrorFacility
   Format   = Standard | Pvl
   FileLine = On | Off
+  ShowDeprecated = On | Off
   StackTrace = On | Off
 EndGroup
 ```